cs1302uga/cs1302-tutorials/github-setup.md

 1. Once you've clicked the "Create Repository" button, your repository is created but still needs to be setup.
 GitHub should be showing a website which gives you a few options on how to setup your repository.
-Instead of following those instructions directly, we will setup our repository from Nike using the following commands:
+Instead of following those instructions directly, we will setup our repository from Odin using the following commands:

-   1. Clone your repository on nike using `git clone git@github.com:username/cs1302-testRepo.git` replacing `username` with your GitHub username.
+   1. Clone your repository on Odin using `git clone git@github.com:username/cs1302-testRepo.git` replacing `username` with your GitHub username.
 You may get a message saying you've cloned an empty repository.
 That's okay!
 You should now have a folder called `cs1302-testRepo`.